![]() deutsches Glossar |

 CROSSLOCK

-An appliance that provides a permanent interlocking of a switch with a derailer or
+An appliance that provides a permanent interlocking of points with a derailer or

 CROSSOVER